 May 28th, 2016

 Canada has enjoyed marriage equality for nearly eleven years.
 Canada’s Conservative Party is only thirteen years old.
-And with its founder, former Stephen Harper out of politics after losing last year’s general election to Labour under Justin Trudeau, the party has some catching up to do.
+And with its founder, former Stephen Harper out of politics after losing last year’s general election to the Liberals under Justin Trudeau, the party has some catching up to do.
 It took one step in that direction during a part convention in Vancouver this weekend: